Optional Practical Training (OPT) Application Process

 • Your name and date of birth should match on your passport, I-20, and I-94 card.

-• The major and program level listed in fields #4 and #5 of your I-20 should be the same as your LSU major and OPT request.
+• The major and program level listed on your I-20 should be the same as your LSU major and OPT request.

 • If you are completing several degree programs at the same time, you will be able to apply for OPT based on only one of those degrees.
-That major and program level should be listed on your I-20 in fields #4 and #5.
+That major and program level should be listed on your I-20.

 • Make sure the expiration date listed on your I-20 is not prior to program completion date.